Best AR-15 Upgrades

-Left-handed shooters have certainly come to realize that many gunning components were designed with one type of shooter in mind: the kind who favors his or her right hand.
-If you’ve ever had a hard time with a charging handle, you wouldn’t be alone.
-That’s why ambidextrous charging handles are one of the more popular AR-15 mods.
+Left-handed shooters have certainly come to realize that many gunning components were designed with one type of shooter in mind — the kind who favors their right hand.
+If you've ever had a hard time with a charging handle, you wouldn't be alone.
+That's why ambidextrous charging handles are one of the more popular AR-15 mods.

 Ambidextrous charging handles allow left-handed shooters to charge their rifles with their right hands.
 You can charge from either side with them, so on top of that, right-handed shooters will enjoy the versatility such an upgrade provides, as they’ll be able to shoot left-handed around barricades with ease.

 Gun users in tactical situations tend to get a lot of use out of the ambidextrous charging handle, as it increases their proficiency with both hands and allows them quick, accurate shots from either side.
 In military and law enforcement applications, an increased ability to maneuver your shooting around environmental obstacles without losing accuracy can keep a user safe.
 Casual and competitive shooters also find the ease and convenience of ambidextrous charging handles helpful.